CS571-SU25/p7/README.md

-# Singing Through the City
+# Hong Kong Music Atlas

-**Singing Through the City** is an interactive web map that explores the cultural geography of Hong Kong through the lens of Cantonese pop music.
+**Hong Kong Music Atlas** is an interactive web map that explores the cultural geography of Hong Kong through the lens of Cantonese pop music.
 Many Canto-pop songs reference specific neighborhoods, landmarks, and streets—this project visualizes those lyrical references as a dynamic, map-based storytelling experience.

 ## Features